Lemon Water Spaghetti, a delicious avant-garde and unique pasta recipe.

 The cheese!

-There are different types of this cheese, of course.
-Young provolone (dolce) is softer and sweeter.
-Aged provolone (piccante) is sharper.
 There are two provolone cheeses that have European Union protected designation of origin (DOP) status in Italy.
 This guarantees that these cheeses were made by local farmers using traditional methods.

 The first DOP provolone is provolone Valpadana, which is made in the Northern Italian area known as the Padana Plain.
 The second is provolone del Monaco.
 This cheese comes from Naples and is made from the milk of cows reared only within Naples province.
 In addition, twenty percent of the milk used to produce this cheese comes from a particular breed of cow, the Agerolese.

 The original recipe for lemon water spaghetti includes provolone del Monaco, which is generally sweeter than the cheese I used.
 However, my cheese was actually ‘spun’ or ‘stretched’ around a lemon!
-This rather unusual process gives the cheese a slightly lemony flavour, which I thought would work well in this recipe.
+This rather unusual process gives the cheese a slightly lemony flavor, which I thought would work well in this recipe.
 And it did!

 The other ingredients!